-(C-1) When standards aren't met, applicant has option to resubmit deficient areas or withdraw application.

-(C-2) The DD Division reviews the Fiscal Agents report to determine if the ND State requirements were met.
+- (C-1) When standards aren't met, applicant has option to resubmit deficient areas or withdraw application. - (C-2) The DD Division reviews the Fiscal Agents report to determine if the ND State requirements were met.
 If upon review a criterion was not met, the DD Division will inform the Fiscal Agent that payment cannot be made to the self-directed employee until the ND State requirement is met.

-(C-3) The DDPM updates the participants plan showing that staff hired meets minimum client specific competencies according to the families' standards.

-(C-4) Training contractor sends out a list of provider staff that has not completed their training as required and the provider needs to provide information on how this is going to be remediated.
-Salary is not increased until training requirements have been completed.
+- (C-3) The DDPM updates the participants plan showing that staff hired meets minimum client specific competencies according to the families' standards. - (C-4) Training contractor sends out a list of provider staff that has not completed their training as required and the provider needs to provide information on how this is going to be remediated.
+Salary is not increased n.
+Kemedianon Data Aggregatio Aggregation Data . diation R ii. ------------------------------- ------------- -------- --------- --- -----

-ii.
-Remediation Data Aggregation Remediation-related Data Aggregation and Analysis (including trend identification)

-Responsible Party (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies):

-State Medicaid Agency U Weekly
+✓ State Medicaid Agency ☐ Weekly

-Operating Agency Monthly
+Operating Agency ☐ Monthly

-Sub-State Entity Quarterly
+☐ Sub-State Entity ☐ Quarterly

-Other Specify: Annually
+☐ Other Annually

+Specify:

+Ç

-Continuously and Ongoing
+✓ Continuously and Ongoing

+☐ Other

-Other Specify:
+Specify:

-When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery and remediation related to the assurance of Qualified Providers that are currently non-operational.

-Please provide a detailed strategy for assuring Qualified Providers, the specific timeline for implementing identified strategies, and the parties responsible for its operation.
+method operation No Year the State does not have all elements of the Quality last for discovery and remediation related to the assonal. o es y Improvement Strategy in place, provide timelines to design surance of Qualified Providers that are currently non-lified Providers, the specific timeline for implementing its operation. gn

+C: Participant Services

+Annondiv

 C-3: Waiver Services Specifications

+(C-3: Waiver Services Specifications

-Section C-3 'Service Specifications' is incorporated into Section C-1 'Waiver Services.'
+(C-3: Waiver Services Specifications ervice Specifications' is incorporated into Section

+Appendix

-C-4: Additional Limits on Amount of Waiver Services
+- C-4: Additional Limits on Amount of Waiver Services - a.

-a.
 Additional Limits on Amount of Waiver Services.
-Indicate whether the waiver employs any of the following additional limits on the amount of waiver services (select one).

-- Not applicable- The State does not impose a limit on the amount of waiver services except as provided in Appendix C-3. - Applicable The State imposes additional limits on the amount of waiver services.
+Indicate whether the waiver employs any of the following additional limits on the amount of waiver services (select one). - Not applicable- The State does not impose a limit on the amount of waiver services except as provided in Appendix C-3. - Applicable The State imposes additional limits on the amount of waiver services.

-When a limit is employed, specify: (a) the waiver services to which the limit applies; (b) the basis of the limit, including its basis in historical expenditure/utilization patterns and, as applicable, the processes and methodologies that are used to determine the amount of the limit to which a participant's services are subject; (c) how the limit will be adjusted over the course of the waiver period; (d) provisions for adjusting or making exceptions to the limit based on participant health and welfare needs or other factors specified by the state; (e) the safeguards that are in effect when the amount of the limit is insufficient to meet a participant's needs; (f) how participants are notified of the amount of the limit. (check each that applies)

-Limit(s) on Set(s) of Services.
+When a limit is employed, specify: (a) the waiver services to which the limit applies; (b) the basis of the limit, including its basis in historical expenditure/utilization patterns and, as applicable, the processes and methodologies that are used to determine the amount of the limit to which a participant's services are subject; (c) how the limit will be adjusted over the course of the waiver period; (d) provisions for adjusting or making exceptions to the limit based on participant health and welfare needs or other factors specified by the state; (e) the safeguards that are in effect when the amount of the limit is insufficient to meet a participant's needs; (f) how participants are notified of the amount of the limit. (check each that applies) Limit(s) on Set(s) of Services.
 There is a limit on the maximum dollar amount of waiver services that is authorized for one or more sets of services offered under the waiver.
 Furnish the information specified above.
 Prospective Individual Budget Amount.
 There is a limit on the maximum dollar amount of waiver services authorized for each specific participant.
 Furnish the information specified above.
 Budget Limits by Level of Support.
 Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
 Furnish the information specified above.
 Other Type of Limit.
 The State employs another type of limit.
 Describe the limit and furnish the information specified above.